 Jump to topic

-There are four full-time Mohs surgeons on faculty at Penn State Health Milton S. Hershey Medical Center, all hailing from a different but equally renowned training program, such that the fellow in the Micrographic Surgery and Dermatologic Oncology program is exposed to a broad range of surgical and management styles.
+There are six full-time Mohs surgeons on faculty at Penn State Health Milton S. Hershey Medical Center, all hailing from a different training program, such that the fellow in the Micrographic Surgery and Dermatologic Oncology program is exposed to a broad range of surgical and management styles.

-Throughout the training year, the fellow will receive structured exposure to cutaneous oncology, Mohs surgery, reconstruction, cosmetic and laser procedures, and the management of leg vein disease, including endovenous laser ablation.
+Throughout the training year, the fellow receives structured exposure to cutaneous oncology, Mohs surgery and reconstruction.
+The fellow also rotates through Esteem Cosmetic Center to gain experience in cosmetic and laser procedures and the management of leg-vein disease, including thermal and non-thermal endovenous ablation.

-While mastery of Mohs surgery and reconstruction will remain the central focus of the program, the dermatology department maintains close relationships with facial plastic surgeons, cosmetic surgeons and phlebologists outside of our department and rotation with these practitioners is also incorporated.
-More exposure to particular disciplines, such as laser surgery or leg vein disease, will be arranged dependent on fellow interest.
+While mastery of Mohs surgery and reconstruction remain the central focus of the program, the dermatology department maintains close relationships with facial plastic surgeons, oculoplastics, cosmetic surgeons and phlebologists outside the department, and rotation with these practitioners is also incorporated.
+More exposure to particular disciplines, such as laser surgery or leg-vein disease, will be arranged dependent on fellow interest.

 Learn More about the Fellowship